nkuprins/GameConsole/README.md

-This is the start of our project
+This is the start of our project.